 Leaving a field I know little about let’s go to one I have experience in: education.
 Every society educates, be it a “bush school”, an apprenticeship, service in the military or in the merchant marines, or formal schooling (what is informal about teaching a young person to survive an arctic winter?).
 All children who are not neglected are educated.
 Once the father was taken off to a factory all day, others took over the education of boys.
 Girls still learned at home.
 Of course, different levels of society provided education appropriate to the station in life, be it slave or courtesan or prince of the realm.
 But all were educated and trained to take up their responsibilities.

 What if we were to apply this sorting process to our own population here in the U.S.?
 Well, we used to.
 Rural kids were kept out of school to bring in the harvest, thus the summer vacation.
 Even today, colleagues of mine do not have to apply for leave to attend conferences during deer hunting season in some states because the schools are closed……. for deer hunting season.
+A friend from a small town in central Pennsylvania recently described to me the ritualistic driving through town with a deer tied to your fender.
 I mean, if you see getting your first deer as a rite of passage, that is very similar to preliterate societies putting their kids into bush school where they learn to hunt, handle emergencies, work together, avoid enemies and dangerous animals and plants, and heal themselves and others in case of sickness or injury.
 That is a kind of blending of the old rural society and the industrial society.
 When Ojibway Indians were asked about this split between the rural ways, the old ways, and the ways of modern society, they said they opted for formal schooling because you cannot teach a kid to survive a Canadian winter and go to school at the same time.
 Schooling allowed access to the broader society.

 The spread of universal education came about it seems from the need to have conscripts in the military who could read the instructions for operating complicated machinery and weapons.
 I believe this started in France around the end of the 19th century.
 In the U.S. the high school movement enjoyed great success and before long a high school diploma was considered mandatory.
 Some problems occurred as the high school curriculum clashed with the abilities of poor children and immigrant children to accommodate the information fed them.
 Eventually, the U.S. education system was charged with educated everybody, including handicapped or differently abled persons with the idea of getting everyone through the system.
 Then the push was on for college.
 Earlier, specific groups in the society: the rural, the poor, the minorities, and the handicapped were excluded, usually in a random sort of way.
 Perhaps they were shunted off to special schools.
 The popular movie Forrest Gump showed his mother putting out great effort – or just plain putting out – to get her boy in regular school.
 I am old enough to recall kids excluded on one basis or another.